MananPanchal007/Gen-AI/README.md

 ### 11_Speach to Text
 Speech-to-text models and related experiments.
 Includes examples of speech recognition and integration with AI chat systems.

+### 12_MyMCP
+Implementation of a basic Model Context Protocol (MCP) server using FastMCP.
+Provides reusable tools for AI assistants including calculator, time operations, text processing, file operations, and list manipulations.
+Can be integrated with Claude Desktop and other MCP-compatible applications.

 ### study.txt
 Notes and study material related to the project.
 Contains setup instructions and additional resources.